BestTimesToVisit.com Logo

 When's the absolute best time to visit Tbilisi, and what should I pack for it?

-How do I get around Tbilisi, and is it walkable?
+How do I get around Tbilisi, and is it easy to navigate?

-Tbilisi is surprisingly walkable, especially the Old Town (Kala) and its surrounding areas – you'll discover so much more on foot!
-For longer distances, the metro is efficient and incredibly cheap, though it can be a bit confusing at first.
-Taxis are also abundant and affordable, but always agree on a price beforehand or ensure the meter is used; apps like Bolt are a reliable option.
+Tbilisi is surprisingly walkable, especially the Old Town, but the metro is efficient and incredibly cheap for longer distances.
+Grab a Metromoney card at any station – you can use it for the metro and buses.
+Taxis are also plentiful and affordable, but always agree on a price beforehand or ensure the meter is running; apps like Bolt are a good bet for transparent pricing.

-Beyond the sulfur baths, what's a unique Tbilisi experience that most tourists miss?
+Beyond the famous sulfur baths, what's a unique Tbilisi experience I shouldn't miss?

 Is it easy to get by without speaking Georgian or Russian?